 Machine Knitting Classes

-Most classes last three hours and run for four weeks.
+Classes either last three hours and run for four weeks or run for two full days.

 The studio has a variety of standard gauge and bulky knitting machines (no need to own a machine…but you can if you want).

-On this four-week course you will learn all the basic techniques required to use the main bed of the knitting machine, including cast-on and cast-off, striping, increasing and decreasing.
+In this class you will learn all the basic techniques required to use the main bed of the knitting machine, including cast-on and cast-off, striping, increasing and decreasing.
 Trouble shooting techniques such as unraveling and picking up dropped stitches, are taught along with short-rowing and re-hung stitches.
 This course is appropriate for complete beginners, or those who want to brush up on their knowledge.

-This four week course will cover all the patterning techniques, including fair-isle, tuck, slip/miss stitch, lace (pointelle), weave, plating and intarsia.
+This class covers all the patterning techniques, including fair-isle, tuck, slip/miss stitch, lace (pointelle), weave, plating and intarsia.
 This course is appropriate for machine knitters with basic experience

 This class allows students to further cement their skills on the knitting machine, learn design skills and walk away with a custom sweater.
 Exercise your creativity working with your own pattern and color.